Flake-Software/f.Sentence/README.md

 **Contribution rules:**
 - Please respect our [Code of Conduct](CODE_OF_CONDUCT.md) (based on the Contributor Covenant)
 - Discuss major changes before submitting large pull requests
-- Follow our code style guidelines (to be documented soon)

 ## Credits